 Stanford ChEM-H is committed to promoting diversity both in graduate studies and in the workforce beyond.

 The CBI Training Program seeks to recruit and encourage diverse students in the sciences and engineering, including students with disabilities and underrepresented minorities.
-The Program's primary mission is to foster an inclusive environment that will afford all students to expand their perspectives and experiences both across the chemistry/biology interface as well as the wide range of personal and cultural interfaces.
+The Program's primary mission is to foster an inclusive environment that will afford all students to expand their perspective and experiences both across the chemistry/biology interface as well as the wide range of personal and cultural interfaces.

 INFORMATION FOR PROSPECTIVE STUDENTS